Financial Wellness Statistics – 17 Interesting Findings

 (Source: FINRA/Champlain College)

-This lack of financial literacy can have far-reaching consequences, making it difficult for young adults to make sound decisions about spending, saving, and investing.
-With so much at stake, it’s clear that boosting financial literacy should be a top priority for individuals and states alike.
+This financial literacy deficit has far-reaching consequences, hampering young adults’ ability to make sound spending, saving, and investing decisions.
+With so much at stake, boosting financial literacy should be a top priority for individuals and states alike.

 80% of adults experience significant barriers to homeownership